evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 42 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/jaguar/i-pace/i-pace_ev400/charging_1_st.jpg" title="Jaguar I-Pace EV400" width="3000" height="2000"  >}}